kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ### Introduction

-You can use Gloo Edge with a Google Cloud Platform (GCP) Load Balancer, to get get benefits such as failover across availability zones.
+You can use Gloo Gateway with a Google Cloud Platform (GCP) Load Balancer, to get get benefits such as failover across availability zones.

 GCP provides these different types of Load Balancers: